Date: 28 June 2018

 2. Your holiday contract

-A binding contract is made with us on the earliest of either: a) you tell us that you would like to accept our written or verbal quotation and you pay us a deposit (see clause 4) or if you are booking within 14 weeks of departure or choose to do so at the time of booking, you make full payment of the cost of your holiday; or b) we issue you with a booking confirmation that will confirm the details of your booking and will be sent to you via email or post.
+A binding contract is made with us on the earliest of either: a) you tell us that you would like to accept our written or verbal quotation and you pay us a deposit (see clause 4) or if you are booking within 14 weeks of departure or choose to do so at the time of booking, you make full payment of the cost of your holiday; and b) we issue you with a holiday confirmation/invoice that will confirm the details of your booking and will be sent to you via email or post.
+We reserve the right to return your deposit and decline to issue a booking confirmation at our absolute discretion.

 These Booking Conditions and any agreement to which they apply are governed in all respects by English law.
 We both agree that any dispute, claim or other matter which arises between us out of or in connection with your contract or booking will be dealt with by the Courts of England and Wales only.
 You may however, choose the law and jurisdiction of Scotland, The Republic of Ireland or Northern Ireland if you live in those places and if you wish to do so.